sadhu-sanjay/dynamic-table/README.md

 A Next Js 13 .
 App router Records with with full sorting, filtering, pagination functionality

-Direct Link to the Table
+Link to the table code.
 https://github.com/sadhu-sanjay/dynamic-table/blob/main/src/components/Organisms/table.tsx

 A dashboard table view create for as demo.